Set Dressing 101: Why It’s Important & How to Do It (2024)

 Source: Peerspace

 You want your film to be a realistic, rich, believable, and immersive world.
-Even if you were creating a fantasy film set in a time and space outside a reality, your set design and set dressing need to be believable for your viewer.
-By creating detailed and authentic sets, you pull your viewer deeper into the world of your production.
+Even if you were creating a fantasy film set in a time and space outside of reality, your set design and set dressing need to be believable for your viewer.

-Fundamentals of set dressing
+The fundamentals of set dressing

 Sunset Studio Loft toronto rental